jakub-stanczykowski/si-samotnik/README.md

 ## Customizing PDDL Problems

-To accommodate different PDDL problems, you can modify the `initialPegs.json` and `finalPegs.json` files to represent various initial and goal states of the Peg Solitaire board.
+To accommodate different PDDL problems, you can modify the `boardstate.js` file to represent various initial and goal states of the Peg Solitaire board.
 This flexibility enables the visualization of a wide range of PDDL-generated solutions.

-- **Initial State (`initialPegs.json`)**: Defines the starting configuration of the pegs on the board.
-Modify this file to set up different initial scenarios according to your PDDL problem's requirements.

-- **Goal State (`finalPegs.json`)**: Represents the desired final configuration of the board to achieve with the PDDL plan.
-Adjust this file to match the goal state of your specific PDDL problem.

-By customizing these files, users can explore and validate the effectiveness of PDDL plans across various problem setups, enhancing the understanding of PDDL strategies and their applications in game solving.

 ## Features